ajayyanshu/HashCracker/README.md

-# PyHashCracker ⚡
+# Hash Cracker ⚡

-**PyHashCracker** is a high-performance, multi-threaded password recovery tool written in Python.
+**HashCracker** is a high-performance, multi-threaded password recovery tool written in Python.
 It is inspired by features from professional tools like Hashcat, but built to be a clean, modern, and extensible Python project.

 This tool is for educational purposes and ethical, authorized use only.